-Now the original design of SenseMaker® came out of my experience of knowledge management but was mainly focused on risk assessment and horizon scanning, including weak signal detection and abductive insight.
-The fact that I had come at narrative from the perspective of decision mapping not communication was important here.
+Now the original design of SenseMaker® came out of my experience in knowledge management but was mainly focused on risk assessment and horizon scanning, including weak signal detection and abductive insight.
+The fact that I had come at the narrative from the perspective of decision mapping, not communication was important here.
 A lucky accident of history in terms of utility and the more I discovered aspects of cognition such as conceptual blending the more I was grateful for said accident.
 It also allowed for the development of my three heuristics for managing a complex situation:

-- Use finely grained objects
+- Use finely-grained objects

 - Distribute cognition

-- Disintermediate decision makers
+- Disintermediate decision-makers

 Those rules, plus the conceptual blending aspects resulted in an approach to decision support in which the process of discovery also becomes the system itself.
-Something which also matches the need to create a eco-system which can change and adapt in use with only stable aspects of the system being put into the more traditional structures of KM practice.
+Something which also matches the need to create an eco-system which can change and adapt in use with only stable aspects of the system being put into the more traditional structures of KM practice.
 In Cynefin terms, only when the complex has been rendered complicated by socially evolved resilient practice over time.
 Something that happened a lot in the apprentice model by the way but more on that in the concluding post tomorrow.

 So what do we do?
-Well mapping the day to day narratives of decision makers is the essence of this approach and it is what SenseMaker® was designed to do.
+Well, mapping the day-to-day narratives of decision-makers is the essence of this approach and it is what SenseMaker® was designed to do.
 In summary for those not familiar with the software, we can do the following:

-- Allow web or app based capture of day to day observations and narratives in the field under fire as well as in more reflective environments
+- Allow web or app-based capture of day-to-day observations and narratives in the field under fire as well as in more reflective environments

-- The resulting material can be recalled and used in real time by the participants as needed to support decisions.
+- The resulting material can be recalled and used in real-time by the participants as needed to support decisions.

 - Executive monitoring for weak signals, patterns of potential loss of knowledge etc. all come from the same capture system so the initial audit also becomes the first decision support system.

 Now that is very brief, but there is more material on our site (I need to spend some time expanding that) or a lot on YouTube and I like the State of the Net ones.
-Day four of the Cynefin and Sense-making courses focus on this, so for KM people days three and four (which can be booked stand alone) are especially relevant.
+Day four of the Cynefin and Sense-making courses focus on this, so for KM people days three and four (which can be booked stand-alone) are especially relevant.

 So given this what can we do?
-Well we normally start these processes with some type of engagement or workshop, I reported on the Bradford one a few days ago which replicates an approach we have run in Belfast, Guildford, Cardiff, Bratislava, Bogota and many other locations!
+Well, we normally start these processes with some type of engagement or workshop, I reported on the Bradford one a few days ago which replicates an approach we have run in Belfast, Guildford, Cardiff, Bratislava, Bogota and many other locations!
 But examples of narrative capture relevant to this subject would include (but are not limited to) the following:

-- New employees act as citizen journalists by being assigned groups of senior employees (and potentially retired employees) to interview about incidents in the past which they survived and learnt from, advice they would give to themselves if they were starting again and so on.
+- New employees act as citizen journalists by being assigned groups of senior employees (and potentially retired employees) to interview about incidents in the past which they survived and learnt from, the advice they would give to themselves if they were starting again and so on.
 These are generally called non-hypothesis questions and are designed to elicit real experiences which are then self-interpreted by the originator into the signifier set.

-- This type of system can be extended to those who have retired or left the company to encourage recall as needed with some reward mechanism based on use of the material.
+- This type of system can be extended to those who have retired or left the company to encourage recall as needed with some reward mechanism based on the use of the material.